 “A mind that is stretched by a new experience can never return to its original dimensions” – Oliver Holmes.
-A fitting quote for Most High Adventure Outfitters, whose website I found it on.
-Most High, which specializes in local canoe, kayak, boating, and biking trips definitely pushes the boundaries of its customers, expanding their horizons and providing them with an experience unlike any other they’ve ever had!
+A fitting quote for Pathfinder Outfitters, whose website it can be found on.
+Pathfinder, which specializes in local canoe, kayak, and boating trips definitely pushes the boundaries of its customers, expanding their horizons and providing them with an experience unlike any other they’ve ever had!

-Guaranteeing a true wilderness adventure, Most High takes its trip-goers along the backwaters and into the backwoods of Brown County.
+Guaranteeing a true wilderness adventure, Pathfinder takes its trip-goers along the backwaters and into the backwoods of Brown County.
 Exploring the less traveled parts of the county and beyond, they’re all about getting rid of life’s distractions and simply enjoying nature.

-When I found out that I was going to have the opportunity to experience one of Most High’s kayak trips with my fellow co-workers at the CVB, I was beyond excited.
+When I found out that I was going to have the opportunity to experience one of Pathfinder’s kayak trips with my fellow co-workers at the CVB, I was beyond excited.
 I knew I liked canoeing, which I had done a couple of times, but kayaking was uncharted territory for me.
-Looking forward to trying something new Jane, Suzanne, Brooke, Nikki, Kennedy, Mindy, and James (a big group, I know!) made our way to the T.C.
+Looking forward to trying something new, our crew made our way to the T.C.
 Steele State Historic Site on a sunny, beautiful morning to begin the escapade.

 Close to where we would be launching our kayaks at Crooked Creek, T.C.
 Steele was a good meeting location for us all to convene and gather our bearings before heading out.
 Plus we were told it was the last place we’d be getting any sort of cell phone reception for the rest of the day, tipping me off that a real wilderness adventure was to come.